Uncovering COVID-19 Loan Fraud Schemes

 The Texas McCombs finance professor, along with associate finance professor Samuel Kruger, was preparing to release a study of potential fraud in the Paycheck Protection Program, a government program that lent money to businesses during the COVID-19 pandemic.

-Uncovering Covid-19 Loan Fraud Schemes illustration grunde 2 small
+Uncovering COVID-19 Loan Fraud Schemes illustration grunde 2 small

 The study focused on fintech — short for financial technology — lenders who operated mostly online.
 They competed with traditional banks by touting faster approvals and more flexible credit standards.